Archives and Special Collections

 the history of Clark County and the surrounding region.

-Special Collections also holds the papers of several former Arkansas politicians of national significance, including Senator John L. McClellan, Governor Mike Huckabee, and Congressmen and Mike Ross and Jay Dickey.
+Special Collections also holds the papers of several former Arkansas politicians of national significance, including Senator John L. McClellan, Governor Mike Huckabee, and Congressmen Mike Ross and Jay Dickey.

 The Archives acquires records, manuscripts, secondary source material, artifacts,